 Our team of experts – in audience research and development, innovation, digital transformation and data culture – are frequently invited to share their knowledge in workshops, keynotes and lectures for different sectors across the world, either in person or online in programmes such as the European Diploma in Cultural Project Management.

-We are developing our flagship Audience Finder platform in other countries outside the UK – currently in Germany, Canada, Sweden and Norway with more initiatives in development.
+We are developing our flagship platform in other countries outside the UK as Audience Finder Global – currently in Germany, Canada, Sweden and Norway with more initiatives in development.
 Using a combination of data – including survey, ticketing and population data - Audience Finder builds a complete picture of cultural engagement across a region or nation.
 Easy-to-use tools, reports and training help organisations, policy makers and funders put these critical new insights into practice.

 This involves working in partnership with a local agency, funder or consortium to bring the methodologies of Audience Finder to a new territory.
 This can mean preparing the way for data-sharing – such as carrying out feasibility/ scoping studies, data audits, developing funding applications and providing a mix of training and support.